 I've been trying to work out how long there has been a Friends of Charles Darwin website.
-I'm pretty sure its first incarnation (on a different website) came shortly after we first wrote to the Bank of England about having Charles Darwin celebrated on a bank note.
-So that would have been 1994.
+I'm pretty sure its first incarnation (on a different website) came in early 2000.
 I hand-coded the site in raw HTML, there being no other options available to me at the time.

 Over the years, as seems only appropriate, the site has evolved.
 First there came cascading style sheets (CSS), then a migration to a dedicated domain name and a change to a new hosting provider, then conversion to PHP (again running my own home-baked content management system).
 Unfortunately, the website hosting provider did not keep up with changes in technology, so it was not possible for me to convert the site to a proper content management system.
 So I changed hosting provider again.